-We are overwhelmed with emotion with all of our entries to this month’s essay contest.
-We laughed, we cried and had an incredibly tough time picking a winner!
-We want to thank all of you that took the time to write 500-1000 words on...
+We are overwhelmed with emotion!
+Our entries to this month’s essay contest made us laugh, cry, and fall in love with our customers.
+We had an incredibly tough time picking a winner and we want to thank all of you that took the time to write for this contest!

 Here it Is